 The Triple Bottom Line (TBL) is a theory that seeks to gauge the level of corporate social responsibility in business.
-Instead of a single bottom line associated with profit, the TBL theory argues that there should be two more: people, and the planet.
-By balancing people, planet, and profit, it’s possible to build a more sustainable business model and a circular firm.
+Instead of a single bottom line associated with profit, the TBL theory argues that there should be two more: people and the planet.
+By balancing people, the planet, and profit, it’s possible to build a more sustainable business model and a circular firm.

-- Understanding the triple bottom line
+Understanding the triple bottom line

 Fundamentally, the TBL theory holds businesses accountable for their actions and provides a holistic approach to doing business that is not primarily concerned with profits.